tyrelchambers/ioverland/ui/README.md

 - Refactor types and stuff
 - Redesign Trips section of build
 - Change "Contact" to "Message" in build ID page
+- ability to document the trips a vehicle has gone on